-A few things about citronella: it is a warm weather plant.
-Citronella is considered a perennial.
-It grows best year-round in zones 9-11.
-However, people in cooler growing zones can grow citronella.
-You would either dig up the citronella from the ground at the end of the season, and then plant it in a pot to bring inside in the late fall and winter months, or grow it in a large pot keeping it outside in the summer, inside in the cooler months in front of a sunny window.
+People in cooler growing zones can grow citronella.
+You would either dig up the citronella from the ground at the end of the season and then plant it in a pot to bring inside in the late fall and winter months, or grow it in a large pot keeping it outside in the summer, inside in the cooler months in front of a sunny window.
 Citronella will die if exposed to frost.
 Citronella plants are great container plants when grown in the north.

-Note that in cooler climates citronella can be grown as an annual (you’d replace it yearly as it will die with a frost) if you choose not to bring it inside for the fall and winter months.
+Note that in cooler climates, citronella can be grown as an annual (you would replace it yearly as it will die with a frost) if you choose not to bring it inside for the fall and winter months.

 Now on to the good stuff: